Review by Ian Keogh

 That’s all swept under the carpet as the opening chapter takes a look at the dynamics of the odd relationship the Vision once had with the Scarlet Witch during more innocent times.
 The Vision evolved from emotionless android to machine in love, and King details the process in a charming manner, expanding on matters and explaining them while Michael Walsh’s art is ideally suited to a change of pace chapter.

 It also serves as a passage from what had frequently been the light domestic comedy/drama of the first book into the far darker sequence of events comprising Little Better Than a Beast.
-The idea of social conformity and the way it stifles individual creativity remains under the microscope, and there’s the introduction of the more insidious idea of how concern about preventing something often ensures the inevitability of that event.
+The title is taken from Shakespeare’s Merchant of Venice, and the construction of a Shakespearean tragedy comes into focus here.
+That’s alongside the idea of social conformity stifling individual creativity, and there’s the introduction of the more insidious idea of how concern about preventing something often ensures the inevitability of that event.
 King’s made little secret of his previous CIA employment and this, therefore, isn’t random extrapolation.
 The parallels appear plain.

 Over the opening volume King frequently foreshadowed that his limited story didn’t end well, and that’s expanded upon early with a repeated prophecy from an impeccable source concerning the Vision and how his plans will have dire consequences for the both the Avengers and the wider world.
 Concerned about this, the Avengers plan to monitor the Vision without arousing his suspicions.
 It’s worth noting how a similar plot expanded into the bloated mess of Civil War II, but over the course of a dozen chapters in two books King and Gabriel Hernandez Walta cover the essential moral and philosophical bullet points far more efficiently.